herve-ch/simple_json_class_converter/README.md

 * **Exported Properties:** Only exported properties (those declared with `@export`) or properties with the `[PROPERTY_USAGE_STORAGE]` meta will be serialized and deserialized.

+* **Property naming:** Don't use "gd_script" or "gd_type" in any property name or dictionary key as they are used for internal type storage for Serialization and Deserialization.
 ## Credits

 Inspired by https://github.com/EiTaNBaRiBoA/JsonClassConverter.